jessecambon/Data-Science-Sandbox/README.md

 * [LSTM Demo](Python/LSTM-Demo.ipynb) (Python) - An LSTM network for predicting if a company review from glassdoor is positive

 ## Miscellaneous
 * [R-Quickstart](R/R-Quickstart.md) (R) - Minimal data analysis and visualization workflows.
-See [my blog post "Data Science Essentials"](https://jessecambon.github.io/2020/01/12/data-science-essentials.html) for more details and explanation.
+See [the blog post "Data Science Essentials"](https://jessecambon.github.io/2020/01/12/data-science-essentials.html) for more details and explanation.
 * [Creating Formatted Spreadsheets](R/Create_Formatted_Spreadsheet.md) (R) - How to create a custom formatted spreadsheet report with the openxlsx R package.
 * [Using Python and R Together](Python/R-Python-Hybrid.ipynb) - How to use python and R code together in the same Jupyter notebook with the rpy2 python package.
 * [R Quotation](R/R_Quotation.md) (R) - If you want to do certain things such as pass variable names as arguments to a function in R, you have to use quotation methods like `quo()` and `enquo()`.
 This notebook demonstrates how to do this.
 See [my blog post on Tidy Evaluation](https://jessecambon.github.io/2019/12/08/practical-tidy-evaluation.html) for more details and explanation.
-* [Tidy Pandas](Python/Tidy_Pandas.ipynb) (Python) - Functions to incorporate some of the functionality from dplyr (R/Tidyverse) into Pandas.
-Includes a function for counting values or combinations of values in a pandas dataframe that doesn't exclude missing values.
 * [SQL Databases](Python/SQL_Databases.ipynb) (Python) - Code for creating and manipulating a SQL database.